ttypic/react-intl-cli/README.md

 ## Installation

-You could install `react-intl-cli` global or local.
+You can install `react-intl-cli` globally or locally.

 ### Global Installation